pingcap/tidb-dev-guide/src/understand-tidb/system-tables/information_schema/slow_query.md

 ## Overview

 Slow queries logs are written to `tidb-slow.log` (set with `slow-query-file` in the config) if they are over the `slow-threshold` (300ms by default).
 If `record-plan-in-slow-log` is enabled this will include the execution plan.
+This uses [`slowLogEncoder`](https://github.com/pingcap/tidb/blob/master/pkg/util/logutil/slow_query_logger.go).

 Each TiDB node writes its own slow logs.